HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 The Sync Window allows developers to inspect the differences between Sitecore and the TDS Classic project and determine what to do about those changes.
 The developer may select individual items, or multi-select items using standard windows selection keys (&lt;shift&gt; and &lt;ctrl&gt;) and choose an operation to perform on the items.
 If an item is collapsed and selected, it will be assumed by the Sync Window that all items under the item are selected as well.
 Once the developer has selected the operation to perform on each item, they can click on "**Do Updates**" to perform the actions.

 * A: If there is a difference between the TDS Classic project and Sitecore, it will be noted here.
-* B: The developer can select an action to perform by clicking on the text in this column and selecting the appropriate action from the dropdown.
+* B: The developer can select an action to perform by clicking on the text in this column and selecting the appropriate action from the drop down.
 By default, TDS Classic will always choose "No Action".
 * C: The "**Make selected project items match Sitecore**" button causes all selected items to choose the action that would make the project items match the Sitecore items.
 * D: The "**Make selected Sitecore items match project**" button causes all selected items to choose the action that would make the Sitecore items match the project items.
 * E: The "**Merge fields during update**" button causes a merge window to open when updating Sitecore.
 The merge window allows the developer to choose to update only selected field values instead of the whole item.